 Our scientists are currently supported by almost $60 million in federal, state and private funds — funds that advance New Mexico’s economic and technological development even as they improve the health and well-being of the state’s residents.
 Groundbreaking discoveries in women’s cancers, targeted nanotherapeutics and childhood leukemia, among other areas, underscore the caliber of our research and the commitment of our scientists.
 As the Official Cancer Center of New Mexico, we are translating those discoveries into better diagnosis and treatment for all New Mexicans by offering innovative clinical trials.
 In particular, we are leading the way in investigating and addressing the causes and consequences of cancer health disparities among the diverse peoples of the Southwest.
-And, we are launching the Oncology Research Information Exchange Network (ORIEN) project to give New Mexicans the choice of having their tumor tissues genomically analyzed and matched to the most promising treatments.
+And, we have launched the Oncology Research Information Exchange Network (ORIEN) project to give New Mexicans the choice of having their tumor tissues genomically analyzed and matched to the most promising treatments.